 The business and affairs of the Company will be managed by or under the direction of the Board, including through one or more of its committees as set forth in the bylaws and committee charters.
 Each director is expected to spend the time and effort necessary to properly discharge his or her responsibilities.
 These include (as applicable):

-The Company’s executive officers shall not receive additional compensation for their service as directors.
-Senior management of the Company will report once a year to the Compensation Committee regarding the status of the Company’s non-management director compensation in relation to other U.S. companies of comparable size and the Company’s competitors.
-Such report will include consideration of both direct and indirect forms of compensation to the Company’s non-management directors, including any charitable contributions by the Company to organizations in which a non-management director is involved.
-Following a review of the report, the Compensation Committee will recommend any changes in non-management director compensation to the Board, which changes will be approved or disapproved by the Board after a full discussion.
+The Company's executive officers shall not receive additional compensation for their service as directors.
+Senior management of the Company will report once a year to the Nominating and Corporate Governance Committee regarding the status of the Company's non-management director compensation in relation to other U.S. companies of comparable size and the Company's competitors.
+Such report will include consideration of both direct and indirect forms of compensation to the Company's non-management directors, including any charitable contributions by the Company to organizations in which a non-management director is involved.
+Following a review of the report, the Nominating and Corporate Governance Committee will recommend any changes in non-management director compensation to the Board, which changes will be approved or disapproved by the Board after a full discussion.

 Members of the Audit Committee may not directly or indirectly receive any compensation from the Company other than their directors' compensation, including any compensation for service on committees of the Board and the receipt of equity incentive awards.

 The Company encourages directors to own shares of the Company's stock and has adopted the Non-Employee Director Stock Ownership Policy, which requires each non-employee director who participates in the Non-Employee Director Compensation Policy to accumulate ownership in the Company equal to 5.0x the base annual retainer within five years of the Non-Employee Director Stock Ownership Policy being adopted or the date the non-employee director first receives compensation under the Non-Employee Director Compensation Policy, whichever is later.